richard-slayten/frontend-nanodegree-mobile-portfolio/README.md

 Profile, optimize, measure... and then lather, rinse, and repeat.
 Good luck!

-Here are the optimizations made to the index.html and web site:
+Here are the optimizations made to the index.html and web site.
+I received a pagespeed score of 92 for mobile and 91 for desktop:
 * On the Link tag for the print.css stylesheet, I added the media="print" argument so that the page  knows to not wait for loading the print.css.
 * Added the async argument to the jscript tag for loading the google analytics.js.
 There is no need to wait on this for the page to load.
 * The link tag was changed that loads the google font to now load the webfont java script instead.
 The font gets loaded asynchronously from a script tag at the bottom of the page.
 This improves the loading of the font.
 * The style.css file got removed and moved all the css code inline on the HTML page.
-* The the Java script ( perfmaters.js) got minified by using grunt ( uglify).
+* The the Java script ( perfmaters.js) got minified by using grunt ( uglify).  it is now referenced as perfmatters.min.js in js folder.
-* The Html file also got minified by using grunt (htmlmin).
-THe source is now in a src directory.
+* The Html file (index.html) also got minified by using grunt (htmlmin).
+The source is now in a src directory.
+* Resized the pizzeria.jpg image with ImageMagick to create a smaller image.

 ####Part 2: Optimize Frames per Second in pizza.html